 What do I do if I witness a crime within my apartment complex?

 DO NOT GET DIRECTLY INVOLVED IN THE INCIDENT.
 Immediately call 911 and inform the police operator of the problem.
 Stay inside your apartment and wait for the police to knock on your door.

-What is the appointed housing company’s policy regarding apartment inspections?
+What is the apartment inspection policy?

 How do I operate the air conditioner/heating system?

 - If you leave the apartment for more than four hours during the day, set the thermostat to approximately 82 degrees.
 Do not turn the air conditioner off completely on hot days, as you will use more energy to re-cool the room when you return.

 - Set the thermostat to between 76 and 78 degrees for a comfortable setting while you are in the apartment.

 - Keep all windows and doors closed while the air conditioner is turned on.

 - Close the blinds in your apartment during the day to keep your apartment cooler.